 I grew up in Humboldt County, California, a beautiful rural area of northern California in heart of the redwoods.
 After high school, I spent a year as a Rotary exchange student in Grenoble, France, a beautiful town in the middle of the French Alps.
 I returned to the U.S. to attend Caltech (the California Institute of Technology) in Pasadena, California, where I obtained a degree in planetary science.
 I next found myself in London, England, first as an exchange student and then again for six months after graduation.
 After a brief stint in Washington, D.C. exploring the world of science policy, I headed to Cambridge, Massachusetts to complete my PhD in atmospheric chemistry at Harvard University.

-I now live in the beautiful beachside suburb of North Wollongong, Australia (80 km south of Sydney).
-Since October 2015, I have been a lecturer/senior lecturer/associate professor in the Schools of Earth, Atmospheric, and Life Sciences (formerly School of Earth & Environmental Sciences) at the University of Wollongong.
-From October 2012-2015, I was a postdoc in the School of Chemistry at UOW.
+I now live in the beautiful tropical city of Townsville, Queensland (80 km south of Sydney).
+Fun fact: at 19°S, Townsville is closer to the equator than Honolulu!
+I am a Professor of Environmental Science and Associate Dean Learning and Teaching for the College of Science and Engineering at James Cook University.
 Outside of work, I am most likely to be found training for triathlons, scuba diving, hiking, exploring Australia, and discovering new places.